 I'm passionate about

 Discovering a new idea, getting people excited about it, making something of it.
 Repeat.

 Flying an aircraft with no engine and not dying.
 Carving Tiki Moai in logs.
 Grilling a'la Argentinian style.

 My TED story

 I have been a big TED follower for years, my daily routine is lunch at my desk with a TED talk.
 Learning about TEDx, In 2010 decided to run a TEDx event, not knowing what to expect.

 Whoa!
 So far my TEDx journey has been nothing short of amazing.
-My TEDx experience has led me to meet the most fascinating and unique people, all with incredible stories to share.
+Five TEDx events later my TEDx experience has led me to meet the most fascinating and unique people, all with incredible stories to share.